kellyyfoo/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

    - You must `push` the image to propagate the changes to the remote registry.

 1. Let's push the image you just built to your OpenShift cluster's built-in image registry.
-   - First, login to the image registry by running the following command in the web terminal.
+   - First, login to the image registry by running the following command in the terminal.
      - Note: From below command, a session token is obtained from the value of another command `oc whoami -t` and used as the password to login.

      ```